Coping With Cancer

 Remember that others may share information or experiences that do not apply to you.
 Never replace your doctor's advice with that of another patient.

-Other Services.
+Other services.
 The American Cancer Society offers a variety of services -- including financial counseling -- to help cancer patients.
-Call the Cancer Society at 1-800-ACS-2345 for more information.
+Call 800-ACS-2345 for more information.
 A financial counselor is available to answer any questions you may have about financial issues related to your medical care.